 Pursuant to the agreement, we granted to Avenue the Avenue Warrants for the purchase of 115,851 shares of Common Stock at an exercise price equal to the lower of (i) \$8.63 (which is equal to the five-day volume weighted average price ("VWAP") per share, determined as of the end of trading on the last trading day prior to execution of the loan agreement), or (ii) the lowest price per share paid by cash investors for our Common Stock issued in the next bona fide round of equity financing prior to March 31, 2022 (the "Next Round Price") (see Note 10 to our condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report).
 Upon the funding of Tranche 2, the Avenue Warrant shall be automatically adjusted to include an additional estimated 86,679 shares of Common Stock, which is equal to 5% of the principal amount of Tranche 2, divided by the lower of (i) the five (5)-day VWAP per share; determined as of the end of trading on the last trading day before the date of issuance of Tranche 2; or (ii) the Next Round Price.
 We accounted for the Tranche 2 warrants at inception of the 2021 Avenue Loan in accordance with ASC 815 and the fair value and issuable shares will be remeasured at each reporting period (see Note 10 to our condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report).
-Avenue also has the right, in its discretion, but not the obligation, at any time from time to time from the first- through the third-year anniversary of the agreement, while the loan is outstanding, to convert an amount of up to \$5.0 million of the principal amount of the outstanding loan into Common Stock (the "Conversion Feature") at a price per share equal to 120% of the stock purchase price set forth in the warrant.
-The Conversion Feature is subject to (i) the closing price of our Common Stock for each of the seven consecutive trading days immediately preceding the conversion being greater than or equal to the conversion price and (ii) the Common Stock issued in connect
+Avenue also has the right, in its discretion, but not the obligation, at any time from time to time from the first- through the third-year anniversary of the agreement, while the loan is outstanding, to convert an amount of up to \$5.0 million of the principal amount of the outstanding loan into Common Stock for each of the seven consecutive trading days immediately preceding the conversion being greater than or equal to the conversion price and (ii) the Common Stock issued in connection with any such conversion not exceeding 20% of the total trading volume of our Common Stock for teach of the seven consecutive trading days immediately preceding the conversion being greater t